dylandias99/Digantara-Assessment/README.md

 ## Tools Used
 * Tableau - Run the .twb file in tableau inorder to view the dashboard

-## PDF File
-* Images appear blurry in the pdf because it is unable to render them.
-Best way to view this file is to open it on google doc.

 ## Developers
 * Dylan Dias - @dylandias99 - https://github.com/dylandias99